 Guadalhorce-Guadalteba Reservoirs, Water reservoir system in Málaga Province, Spain.

-The Guadalhorce-Guadalteba Reservoirs are two connected bodies of water in Málaga Province that store and distribute water to cities and farmland across the region.
-These lakes sit in separate valleys but are linked by channels, creating a large network that delivers water year-round to different areas.
+The Guadalhorce-Guadalteba Reservoirs are two connected bodies of water in Málaga Province that store water for cities and farmland across the region.
+They sit in separate valleys and are linked by channels, allowing water to flow between them depending on where it is needed.

 The community of curious travelers